Pokémon Spark Yellow (GB) – Enhanced Yellow Hack with New Graphics, Day/Night System & Modern Mechanics

 Known Bugs & Issues

-- Some interior maps not tied to towns show incorrect palettes.
+- Some interior maps display incorrect palettes

 Screenshots